The Barbour Collection

 Builders - Research the architect or builder of a house, as well as other contractors who may have worked on the property or in the neighborhood.

 Neighbors - Long established residents may have photographs or other information about a house in their neighborhood.
 They may also know how to contact former owners.

 Town History Books

 Most towns in Connecticut that have a published town history are represented in this collection.
-These books are shelved by county and do not circulate.
+These books are shelved by county and are for reference use only.

 Town History Files

 CT town history files are stored in the vertical file cabinets and represent many towns in Litchfield county and other counties in the state.
-They do not circulate, but pages may be photocopied.
+They are for reference use only, but pages may be photocopied.
 These files include maps, newspaper articles, photos, pamphlets and more.

 Wars & Oral History

-The G&LH Room has a very extensive collection of books on the Revolutionary War, Civil War, WWII (including a 2004 oral history project) and other military conflicts.
-Records compiled by the CT Adjutant General's Office on wars ranging from the Revolutionary War to the Civil War offer a great deal of information about soldiers and battles fought.
+The G&LH Room has a very extensive collection of books on the Revolutionary War, Civil War, WWI and WWII (including a 2004 oral history project) and other military conflicts.
+Records compiled by the CT Adjutant General's Office on wars ranging from the Revolutionary War to the Civil War offer a great deal of information about CT soldiers and battles fought.